Table of Contents

 That’s a great bargain, although the calculation gets a little more complicated when you consider what you’re getting for your dollar.
 FTMO, for example, offers substantially more educational resources.
 Whether that’s worth a 25% higher price tag is up to you.
 If you just look at the bottom line, however, MFF is very affordable.

-Trader support has been a real issue for MFF, something that even the founder, Murtuza Kazmi, has had to address publicly.
+Trader support has been an occasional issue for MFF, something that even the founder, Murtuza Kazmi, has had to address publicly.
 This is a common problem for rapidly growing prop firms, for the simple reason that prop firms are complicated.
 You can’t hire temp workers to answer complicated questions from traders.
 It takes a tremendous amount of training to get customer service reps up to speed.

 MFF offers its traders access to a number of financial instruments, although it varies depending on the account you choose.
 Of course all traders can access the forex market, on most accounts you can also trade some commodities and metals, as well as CFDs.
 MFF also allows crypto trading on weekdays.